 Only a few sessions are preplanned because the afternoon’s agenda will be created the day of the event by the attendees.
 You’ll be able to attend sessions based on what you’re most interested in and passionate about.

 Imagine gathering with a group of amazing mediators and having the opportunity to ask questions, get opinions, brainstorm solutions, and share ideas with them.
 The hybrid conference provides that opportunity.
 As each conference breakout session begins, chances are you’ll see many topics that you’d like to participate in.
 This is a new approach for the mediation community but who better to embrace a new way of communicating and learning?

 We encourage you to share your ideas for the afternoon unconference via email at email@example.com or as part of your online registration.
 All submissions will be considered before 5:00 p.m., Wednesday, October 14th, 2020.

 Yes!
 There have been successful unconferences and hybrids in non-profits and businesses around the world.
 Anywhere people are open to collaborative learning, there are unconferences happening.

 Yes.
-WMA will be applying to the Washington State Bar Association for at least three hours of Continuing Legal Education credits for the pre-planned portions of the conference in the categories of “Professional Development” and “Improving the Legal System” categories.
+WMA has applied to the Washington State Bar Association and been granted 5.5 hours of Continuing Legal Education credits for the pre-planned portions of the conference in the categories of “Professional Development” and “Improving the Legal System” categories.